yogeshchandrasekharuni/fast-agent/README.md

 The simple declarative syntax lets you concentrate on the prompts, MCP Servers and compositions to build effective agents.

-Quickly compare how different models, combine
+Quickly compare how different models perform at Agent and MCP Server calling tasks, and build mixed multi-model workflows using the best provider for each task.

 ### Get started: